byunsy/Exome-Parascopy/README.md

 # Exome-Parascopy

-Exome-Parascopy is a computational method for accurate estimation of copy number for duplicated genes using exome sequencing.
+Exome-Parascopy is a computational method for accurately estimating the copy numbers for duplicated genes using exome sequence data from multiple samples.

+### Process overview

 ![alt text](./docs/figure1.png "Algorithm overview")